 Once upon a time I shared the story of The Walking Princess.

-I draped the story in lighthearted prose—but it certainly was one which disturbed me.
+I draped the tale in lighthearted prose, but underneath the levity it saddened and disturbed me.

-The terse version of my 2011 tale being there once was a woman who walked our Austin neighborhood.
+The story’s short version is there once was a woman who walked our Austin neighborhood.

-Id pass her as I drove out to run errands and she’d invariably still be walking when I returned hours later.
+Id pass her as I drove to run errands and, invariably, she’d still be walking when I returned hours later.

-The Walking Princess (as the then four year old called her) still walked and graduated from listening to ear buds to carrying a book.
+The Walking Princess (as the then four year old called her) still lived up to her moniker and had graduated from listening to something via earbuds to carrying a book and reading.

 We, her neighbors, worried.

-We, her neighbors, wondered where her parents were in this scenario.
+We, her neighbors, wondered where parents were in this scenario.

-We, her neighbors, thought her hours upon hours of walking rather odd.
+We, her neighbors, thought her hours of ambling were at best quirky at worst downright disordered.

 Flash forward a few years and we’ve become a nation of Walking Princesses (and Princes).

-We are all pacing and house walking and stepping and shuffling veritable slaves to the step count on our wearable pedometers.
+We’re all pacing and house walking and stepping and shuffling veritable slaves to the numbers on our wearable pedometers.

 I’m the first to agree owning a pedometer made me a better mother.

-I noted as she seemed to check the time–repeatedly–as if she were late for an appointment.
+I noticed as she appeared to repeatedly check the time as if late for a meeting or appointment.

 I listened as she sighed deeply at the s-l-o-w customers ahead of her.

-After the routine repeated I finally realized what she was checking was not a watch, but a wearable.
+After she cycled through her routine a few times I realized what she was checking was not a watch, but a wearable.

 Obsessively peeking to see if the number had changed as she almost imperceptibly shuffled in place.

-We’ve become a nation of house walking, wiggling, shuffling, freaking OUT if we lose /forget our wearable *obsessed* Princesses & Princes.
+We’ve morphed into a nation of wiggling, shuffling, freaking out if we lose /forget our wearables *obsessed* Princesses & Princes.

 And Ive begun to wonder if this is a good thing?

-I’m starting to wonder if this isn’t just the American way?
+To question if this isn’t the American way?

-We seize a positive (goal of 10,000 steps per day!), super size it, and morph it into a darker obsession.
+We seize a positive (goal of 10,000 daily steps!), super size it, and somehow turn it into a darker obsession.

-Friends tell me I’m not wearable-addicted because I’m not numbers driven.
+Friends tell me I’m lucky.
+They inform me I’m not wearable-addicted only because I’m not numbers driven.

-I might buy into the frenzy if the damn counter didn’t return to zero each night.
+I might buy into the frenzy if the damn counter didn’t revert to zero each night.

 number of steps to morning coffee.

-Or if a wearable could register absolutely everything fun and PLAYout in my day.
+Or if a wearable registered absolutely everything fun and PLAYout in my day.

 wearables can’t measure this!

-Because of that, when I see exorbitantly high publicly shared step-counts or encounter someone like the woman I described, I wonder:
+And perhaps that is why, when I see exorbitantly high, publicly-shared step-counts or encounter someone like the grocery-woman, I wonder: